riobairdnahibernian/riobairdnahibernian.github.io/content/about.md

 ## About
-Note: - Think we should use the term ‘Theory’ and ‘Theoretical Concept of SI’
+### Note: - Think we should use the term ‘Theory’ and ‘Theoretical Concept of SI’

 The Origins of Sympathetic Intelligence and The Center

-It is very important to state upfront that no-one at The Center believes that we have invented or discovered something new.
+No-one at The Center believes that we have invented or discovered something new.
 Sympathetic Intelligence has been with mankind since the beginning.
 Here we are in a similar position to Newton when he introduced us all to Gravity – he couldn’t claim to have either created or invented it – and nor can we.

 The establishment of the Center, began when the Provost and Interim President at the State University of NY in Albany, Dr. James Stellar noticed that one of the instructors at the University, Robert Hamilton appeared to be having a significant impact on his students enrolled at the College.
 During a conversation Dr. Stellar told Mr. Hamilton that he believed the instructor was doing something very different and asked him what that might be.
 “If I am doing anything different, it is what I call Sympathetic Intelligence”.
 As a Neuroscientist, Robert’s response was very intriguing to Dr. Stellar and he insisted they discuss it further.